-Question (1 mark): Question must be open ended (no yes/ no or fact based question).
-Preface your question with some background and include reference to ONE article (either from the class or external).
+Question (2 mark): Question must be open ended (no yes/ no or fact based question).
+Preface your question with some background and include reference to ONE article (either from the class or external) and ONE reference to lecture/ class material (i.e., if Dr. Craig presented/ discussed material and/or someone brought something up in class).
 If using an external reference, include full APA reference at the bottom.
-Will receive .5 for a good question and .5 for using an appropriate reference.
+Will receive 1 mark for a good question and 1 mark for using appropriate references (one article and one reference to lecture material).

-Response (1 mark): Must be a fully thought out response and include at least ONE reference (either from the class or external).
+Response (2 mark): Must be a fully thought-out response and include at least ONE reference (either from the class or external) and ONE reference to lecture/ class material (i.e., if Dr. Craig presented/ discussed material and/or someone brought something up in class).
 If using an external reference, include full APA reference at the bottom.
-Will receive .5 for a fulsome answer and .5 for using an appropriate reference.
+Will receive 1 mark for a good question and 1 mark for using appropriate references (one article and one reference to lecture material).